adamws/raw-image-viewer/README.md

 # raw-image-viewer

-Raw `GREY8` image viewer and `PNG` converter with OpenCV and Webassembly.
+Raw images viewer and `PNG` converter with OpenCV and Webassembly.

 ## Build